1 9 8 1 – 1 9 8 4 (UK/Australia)

-The first series set in 1941, introduced a group of English and Australian women from Singapore who were shipwrecked while they tried to escape the Japanese invasion.
+The first series was set in 1941 and introduced a group of English and Australian women from Singapore who were shipwrecked while they tried to escape the Japanese invasion.
 The survivors are captured and put in an internment camp.

 They and their Dutch companions must all make drastic adjustments to – and discoveries about – their lives.

 In the second series, the group was moved to a new camp with a completely new pecking order and a particularly vicious camp leader.

 At the beginning of the third series, the prisoners were liberated and had to re-adjust themselves to life in Singapore in the aftermath of the war.

 Leading characters were upper-class Colonel’s wife and camp leader, Marion Jefferson (Ann Bell); crusty Dr Beatrice Mason (played by Stephanie Cole from Waiting For God); rape victim Rose Millar (Stephanie Beacham, divested of her usual sex-bitch image); ageing academic and suffragette Joss Holbrook (Jean Anderson); tarty Cockney Blanche Simmons (); ladylike Verna Johnson (Rosemary Martin) and tragic Dorothy Bennett (Veronica Roberts), who – having lost both her husband and her child – turned to prostitution with the camp guards.

 The formidable Sister Ulrica (Patricia Lawrence) was head of the Dutch section, which also featured the nauseatingly selfish Mrs Van Meyer (Elizabeth Chambers).